 If you're running CNVkit on the command line and not using it as a Python library, then you can just create a file in your home directory (or the same directory as cnvkit.py) called .matplotlibrc.
 For example, to shrink the font size of the x- and y-axis labels, put this line in the configuration file:

 '''

 axes.labelsize : small

 '''

-Alternatively, use the cnvlib.commands module in Python to create the plots and then modify the plot elements using matplotlib.pyplot.
+Alternatively, use the cnvlib module in Python (see Python API (cnvlib package)) to create the plots and then modify the plot elements using matplotlib.pyplot.

-2.3 Text and tabular reports
+Text and tabular reports